iTwin/itwin-cli/docs/imodel/create.md

   **Type:** `string` **Required:** No

 - **`--extent`**
-  The maximum rectangular area on Earth that encloses the iModel, defined by its southwest and northeast corners.
+  The maximum rectangular area on Earth that encloses the iModel, defined by its southwest and northeast corners and provided in serialized JSON format.
   **Type:** `object` **Required:** No
   - **`southWest`**
     The southwest corner of the extent.